top of page

 of Huntington Beach/Sunset Beach, CA

-I hope you enjoy listening to my works as much as I have enjoyed the creative and business aspects of their creation.
-If you enjoyed listening to any or all of my works, any encouragement would be appreciated.
+I hope you enjoy listening to any or all of my works as much as I have enjoyed the creative and business aspects of their creation.
+If you enjoyed listening to any or all of my works, any encouragement and/or referrals would be appreciated.
 Also, if you are interested in learning more of their history/background, please drop me an email as well.
-But don’t try and sell me something.

-But even more importantly, if you are interested in actively pursuing joining me in utilizing them in various musical performance pursues, please drop me an email so we can talk further.
+But even more importantly, if you are interested in actively pursuing joining me in utilizing them in various musical recording and performance pursues, please drop me an email so we can talk further.

 Thank you for taking the time to review my works.